 The Graduate Certificate consists of a total of 18 credits taken over the course of a complete academic year.
 Courses are taught in the evening, and meet twice a week on the UW Bothell Campus.
 In order to earn the certificate, students must complete ALL courses in the graduate certificate with a minimum of a 2.7 in each class, and maintain a 3.0 cumulative GPA.

 To help you make an informed decision if the GCSDD is right for you, we have made available several self-assessments of curriculum content in each course.

 Please know that Graduate Certificate courses DO NOT count towards any MS CSSE degree requirements; however, the completed graduate certificate can be used as the admission prerequisites for the MSCSSE degree for applicants whose Bachelor degree is in a field other than computer science.
 Please contact firstname.lastname@example.org for further information.

 The Graduate Certificate in Software Design and Development is not appropriate for students on an F-1 Visa, as it does not meet minimum enrollment requirements.

 Admission to the Graduate Certificate in Software Design & Development (GCSDD) requires completion of the following

 CSS 161 & CSS 162 (or equivalent coursework and/or work experience)*

 A bachelor degree with a 3.0 GPA in the last 90 quarter or 60 semester credits.

 *Equivalent CSS 161/162 courses may be taken at area community colleges.
 Please refer to the following equivalency guide for details.
-For a self assesssment to determine OOP skill level for admission to the Graduate Certificate, please email MJewell@uwb.edu.
+For the self assesssment to determine OOP skill level for admission to the Graduate Certificate, please turn in by email to email@example.com